So you‘ve made it! The new website is launched and ready to rock.

 The main problem of the FeedBurner is there are a lot of bugs in it nowadays!
 Many users are facing problems while using it.

-So instead of depending on the most conventional way, you may check the service below:
+So instead of depending on the most convenient way, you may check the service below:

 They provide a more pleasant experience and service.